gienasd/To-Do-List/README.md

 3.Rewrite JS Code into some modules to improve future development - done

 3*.
-Media Queries to improve responsivness and add localStorage feature
+Media Queries to improve responsivness and add localStorage feature - done

 II.Later on add new features: